 Healing is complete.
 The color you see is the color you will retain.
 Keep moisturized.

 The outcome of permanent cosmetic procedures is dictated by its canvas.
 The better condition your skin is in, the better the final result will be.
-Dry, sun damaged skin and lips are very difficult to achieve a beautiful even result.
-Mature clients may need an additional one to two weeks healing for the final results to appear.
+Dry, sun-damaged skin and lips are very difficult to achieve a beautiful even result.
+Mature clients may need an additional one to two weeks of healing for the final results to appear.
 The better you take care of your skin and protect it from UV rays, the better the outcome and lifespan of the permanent cosmetic procedures.